What is Ingrezza and how is it used?

 INGREZZA is indicated for the treatment of adults with tardive dyskinesia [see Clinical Studies].

 Dosing And Administration Information

-The initial dose for INGREZZA is 40 mg once daily.
-After one week, increase the dose to the recommended dose of 80 mg once daily.
+The initial dosage for INGREZZA is 40 mg once daily.
+After one week, increase the dose to the recommended dosage of 80 mg once daily.
 Continuation of 40 mg once daily may be considered for some patients.

 Administer INGREZZA orally with or without food [see CLINICAL PHARMACOLOGY].

 The recommended dosage for patients with moderate or severe hepatic impairment (Child-Pugh score 7 to 15) is INGREZZA 40 mg once daily [see Use In Specific Populations, CLINICAL PHARMACOLOGY].

 Dosage Recommendations For Known CYP2D6 Poor Metabolizers